foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 * **Unearthly Will:** As a Vampire Lord, your Health and Magicka are increased by 100.
 * **Potent Blood:** As a Vampire Lord, your Magicka Regeneration is increased by 100%.
 * **Power of the Grave:** As a Vampire Lord, your spells cost 25% less Magicka.
+* And continue through the rest of the tree...

 </details>